Complex Care

 Complex care is for patients facing ongoing, serious, or end-of-life health conditions.
 It involves skilled nursing supervision and coordination among various medical experts.

-Common recipients of complex care services include:
+People who receive complex care services include:

-• Bedridden or highly immobile people progressively losing abilities
+🔹Bedridden or very immobile individuals losing abilities

-It offers very personalised nursing to keep the person hopefully stable, peaceful and safer at home despite increasing problems.
+The role of complex care nurse or carer in this situation will be to keep the person hopefully stable, peaceful and safer at home despite increasing problems.

 What are Complex Care Needs?